A Dozen Easy Thrift Store Housewares Transformations DIY Ideas

 Another way to give a nautical look to an inexpensive glass vase.

+Everytime I walk into a Goodwill, I see a tray.
 I gave a face lift to this old wooden tray and turned it into a colorful serving tray.

 I needed some platters for a party, and these were a great budget friendly alternative to the expensive retail dessert platters.
+All you need is some industrial strength glue!

 I use these salt and pepper shakers every day!
 Recently, however a reader had trouble finding the right spice jars so I sent her mine.
-Love to make others happy!

 Not really a transformation, but a great upcycle.
 These milk glass vases make perfect containers for mii succulent gardens.